TheSmartScanner/http-headers-security/README.md

 <details>
 <summary>Server</summary>
-The `Server` header describes the software used by the origin server that handled the request — that is, the server that generated the response.
+The <code>Server</code> header describes the software used by the origin server that handled the request — that is, the server that generated the response.

 ### Recommendation
 Remove this header or set non-informative values.